- Before Breaking a Lease

 Effect on Your Credit

 If all else fails and you must break your contract, your credit will be negatively impacted.
-Breaking a lease is considered leaving debt unpaid.
+Breaking a housing contract is considered leaving debt unpaid.
 As a young adult, you are still building your credit.
-Consequently, it may become more difficult to rent from somewhere else in the future.
+Consequently, it may become more difficult to qualify to live somewhere else in the future.

 Gainesville Student Apartments